cyberboy666/r_e_c_u_r/documentation/dependancies_and_licenses.md

 there are no restrictions on selling a product under any of these licenses.

+some [interesting discussion] around difference between modifying a gpl program and using one as a dependancy

 there is no restrictions to permissive installer scripts downloading gpl licensed programs (or even the freeware fonts it seems)

 for the non-software side of recur (the case etc) it can be licensed under cc , with apropriate [markings] for third party content (ie screen , usb keypad , raspberry pi)